sinanuozdemir/oreilly-pytorch-dl/README.md

 		- Method 2: BERT + ViT -> GPT-2 (Fusion)
 			- [Train the VQA Model](https://colab.research.google.com/drive/1DSh8_yfubuu5xPVM2BQ-I_eH5rrxLKZU?usp=sharing) and [use it here](https://colab.research.google.com/drive/1AWAk7NTvgTbjktUNB6bmS6T37bgTzRgt?usp=sharing)

-- **[Training a Reasoning Model with Unsloth](https://colab.research.google.com/drive/1Cws1IL_T_0_cP0-cHxFA0FEsXYdiAN_8?usp=sharing)** - Advanced - See how companies like DeepSeek and Anthropic train their reasoning models
+- **[Training a Reasoning Model with Unsloth](https://colab.research.google.com/drive/1Cws1IL_T_0_cP0-cHxFA0FEsXYdiAN_8?usp=sharing)** - Advanced - See how companies like DeepSeek and Anthropic train their reasoning models.
+[Unsloth AI](https://unsloth.ai/) is a package aiming to make fine-tuning more streamlined, faster, and more memory efficient by handwriting things like backprop in a faster way.
+We salute them for their work!

 #### How to Use the Image Recognition Flask App